Table of Content

-I am sure there is not much new to talk about the technology concept as the entire blog focuses on the same but still let’s be unbiased here.
+I am sure there is not much new to talk about the middleware technologies concept as the entire blog focuses on the same but still let’s be unbiased here.
 When you implement EAI several procedures like customer relationship, supply chain management, inventory management, accurate forecasting becomes possible.

 SOA – Service-Oriented Architecture

 Service-oriented architecture is a sub-category used to achieve full EAI.
 Some of its main advantages include high reusability, independent location, enhanced scalability.
 In addition, by integrating SOA, businesses can avail seamlessly throughout all existing systems.
-In fact, all the shortcomings of EAI and ESB technologies are overcomed by SOA.
+In fact, all the shortcomings of EAI and ESB technologies are overcomed by Service oriented architecture.

 More or less, SOA brings better alignment to a business, such as bringing applications to market faster, lower the total cost of ownership of integration, and increased business agility.